tnharding/GoExercism/README.md

-This repository will contain programming solutions written in the Go language.
+This repository contains programming solutions in Go to the problems at Exercism.io.